 “A novel is something that contains its own negation.
 A novel isn’t a novel unless it has an anti-novel lodged in it.
 It’s like an oyster isn’t interesting unless it has a bit of grit in it; that not-oyster bit that produces the pearl.
 The central drama of its book is its own undermining.”

 So, nothing to do with characterisation, plot, providing an insight into the human condition or even social commentary, then?

-It was the one thing that spoilt an otherwise execellent, if a little over-earnest show.
-How Hitchings or the director let McCarthy get away with this up-its-own-tailpipe bit of self-reflexive accademic BS, almost as if scared to ask for clarification, I don’t know.
-Surely the enitre audience was shouting WTF? at that point?
+It was the one thing that spoils an otherwise excellent, if a little over-earnest show.
+Why did Hitchings or the director let McCarthy get away with this up-its-own-tailpipe, self-reflexive academic BS?
+Almost as if scared to ask for clarification?
+Surely the entire audience shouted WTF? at that point?

-If you’re familiar with all the works discussed, you’ll be disappointed by the suface skimming, if not, you’ll still be wondering at the significance of some of them.
+If you’re familiar with all the works, this surface skimming disappoints.
+If not, you’ll wonder at the significance of some of them.
 It’s the peril of the ‘Brodie’s Notes’ approach to literature.
-Hitchings is a competant, low-key presenter, worth watching if he get’s to make further programmes.
+Hitchings is a competent, low-key presenter, worth watching if he gets to make further programmes.